On Air Now

 Today’s composers usually write piano music that fits within the range of an 88-key model.
 Most piano makers also accept this as the limit, because anything outside is considered too high or low for the human ear.

-Plus, Bösendorfer sells 92-key pianos, whose four extra keys are coloured black, so the pianist can distinguish them from the standard 88.
+Bösendorfer sells 97-key pianos, whose nine extra keys are coloured black so the pianist can distinguish them from the standard 88.
 The keys are rarely used, but the extra bass strings add harmonic resonance that contributes to the rich, overall sound of the instrument.

-Here’s what they look like on the rather grand Bösendorfer semi-concert grand piano:
+Here’s an idea of how they look on the rather grand Bösendorfer semi-concert grand piano, which has an extra four keys: